- 1A round, deep dish or basin used for food or liquid: a mixing bowl a sugar bowlMore example sentences

 - The defence which resisted Holland in the orange bowl of the arena for two hours last week was breached three times at home by Denmark during the qualifying campaign.

-- 2.1An American football game played after the regular season between leading teams: Pro Bowl [as modifier]: their last four bowl gamesMore example sentences
+- 2.1A football game played after the regular season between leading or all-star teams: [as modifier]: their last four bowl gamesMore example sentences

 - There's still a chance for the Big Ten to place nine teams in bowl games this season.